Support to commission, design, develop and deliver digital products for the care and support sector.

 NIHR School for Social Care Research: Carer-related research and knowledge – digital resource Open

-The findings of the full report will be widely disseminated through relevant carer and policy networks and be used to inform the development of the digital resource on the SCIE website due for launch in June 2017.
+The findings will be widely disseminated through relevant carer and policy networks and be used to inform the development of the digital resource on the SCIE website due for launch in 2018.

 Note: The term carer refers to unpaid family members or friends who support people who need care and support.